matthiasblomme/MixedTools/Misc/interview_questions.md

 * What are callable flows and how do they work
   * What is a key security point here?
 The connection is initiated internally towards externally.
   * What does a switch server do?
+* Are you familiar with standalone integration server?
+* Explain what "ibmint optimize" does
+* Explain the difference between "ibmint deploy" and "imbint package"

 ### High availability
 * Explain Multi instance
   * is this the same as HA?
 If not how can you achieve HA